ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 By doing so you can prevent yourself from breaking the project if certain packages would not be compatible.

 #### Stuff everybody should know about npm
-A lot of things are avaible for npm that will make your life as a developer easier.
+A lot of things are available for npm that will make your life as a developer easier.

 * Babel: Transpile all the things!
 JavaScript, TypeScript, JSX, ...
 * Webpack and Browserify